 You’ll need Kapok fiber for your pillow filling (or buckwheat hulls for a firmer seat.
 Click this orange image to order your kapok now:

-BE SURE TO use our exclusive Carolina Morning discount code of 0012310.
+USE our exclusive Carolina Morning discount code of 0012310.
 YOU will get 5% off your first order if you do.
 Plus, they give us a little kick-back too.
 We both win.
 Thank you for using our Carolina Morning discount code.
+How Much Kapok do you need??

 Free Step-by-step Tutorial to make your own Zafu Meditation Pillow

-a) Beginning 6-1 /2 inches from the left edge of the length, make three marks, 3/4 inch apart, thus marking out the first pleat:
+a) Beginning from the left edge of the length: mark your 0.25″ seam allowance first, and a stretch of 6.5″. - Now start your first pleat : make three marks, 3/4 inch apart, thus marking out the first pleat, and fold and pin your pleat.

-Three inches after the first set of pleat markings, make the second set, as indicated above.
-Continue doing this till you have 14 pleats.
-When you finish, the last pleat marking should be 3 inches from the right edge.
+- Continue doing this till you have used up the width of your fabric.
+When you finish, the last pleat marking should be about 3″ from the right edge, and allow you a 0.25″ seam.
 (If you wish to have narrower pleats, of course, simply increase the number of pleats.)

 b) Next, iron the pleats and pin them.
 They should all be folded and ironed in toward the left-hand side.
 For each set of pleat markings, fold the third in toward the first as shown, and then pin as shown at below:

 - STEP 2.
-Now, having completed the first step, take the right edge of the pleated strip cloth and pin it to the left end of the strip, 3-1/4 inches from the left edge:
+Now, having completed the first step, take the right edge of the pleated strip cloth and pin it to the left end of the strip, so you’ll get a nice, evenly pleated tube.
+Right?

 Those would be great to have sitting around for game night!
 Great tute!
 Thanks for posting … I’ve added a link.
 Check it out and add a few links of your own!